If you’ve grown tired of the classic low carb breakfast options, then these low carb granola cups are for you!

-They’re fun to eat, they’re easy to make (unlike most low carb cereal recipes), AND this is one of those low carb recipes that truly doesn’t taste low carb.
+They’re fun to eat, they’re easy to make (unlike most low carb cereal recipes), AND this is one of those gluten free cereal recipes that truly doesn’t taste low carb.

 Serve them at a party, to the fam, or make ahead for meal prep.
 You’re gonna love this one, let me show you.

 ALL the things!
 But, since you haven’t tasted them yet, let me summarize:

 - Although these look crazy fancy, there’s only 15 minutes of EASY prep involved.

 - So freggin’ tasty.
 Honestly, once you try these, you’ll wonder why you’ve been eating eggs and bacon for so long!

 - Perfect for meal prep!
 We love having these in the fridge because we rarely have time to make an actual breakfast.